Al-Alam News Network: Geographical coverage

-Min Al-Kaherah (From Cairo)

-This weekly program highlights the latest political, social and cultural developments in Egypt with contributions from Egyptian experts and analysts.

-Walaken naltaki (Face to face)

-This weekly program investigates the spread of a specific social phenomenon in the Islamic world and proposed solutions.
-Individuals and experts participate in the program.

-Horoof (Letters)

-This program presents displays and criticizes the latest political and cultural books in the presence of one of the authors and a renowned critic.

-Manber Al-Joma (Friday Tribune)

-This weekly program is presented every Friday; it reflects the most important political excerpts during Friday prayers in some Muslim and Arab countries.

-Kathaya Efrikia (African Issues)

-The latest political, social and cultural developments on the African continent are discussed in this weekly program.
-The program probes and investigates the challenges facing Africa by effective contribution from concerned experts.

-Taht Al-Thoa (Limelight)

-The program casts a quick glance on political and social issues in addition to the latest daily global developments through SNG (Satellite News Gathering) with interested experts.

-America Waalalam (America and the world)

-This weekly program focuses on domestic and foreign policies of the American administration with concentration on issues related to the Middle East region and the possible impact of those policies upon this strategic region, with direct contribution by experts in US affairs.

-Ummah Wahidah (One Ummah)

-In this weekly program, Muslims’ affairs, challenges, and factors causing unity and division among the Islamic ummah, as well as possible solutions, are discussed with two experts in the Islamic nation's affairs.

 Controversies

 Due to the fact that the channel has linked with the Islamic Republic, it is accused of being an arming channel/tool for the Iranian Government and its propaganda.
 Critics in the Arab World consider it to have encouraged Shia extremism in the Arab World.

 Potential designation as a 'terrorist entity'

 On June 26, 2008, the United States House of Representatives has proposed to declare Al-Alam, the English-language Press TV, and several IRIB-affiliated channels as a "Specially Designated Global Terrorist entity" sponsored by Florida congressman Gus Bilirakis.
 The proposed resolution calls the broadcast of 'incitement to violence' against Americans in Middle Eastern media while Bilirakis claimed that as Iranian state-run TV channels broadcast 'the coverage of rallies and speeches in which Iranian leaders, clerics, children, and mass audience have declared 'Death to America!' due to broadcasting incitement of violence against Americans.

+In June 2021, the U.S. government seized the websites of several Iranian state-linked news websites including Al-Alam's Arabic-language channel that were linked to Iranian disinformation efforts.